theramiyer/blog/content/post/2021/privacy-and-you.md

 Simple: WhatsApp aims to replace the good old {{< smallcaps SMS >}}.

-You would have services that send you messages, such as order updates, through WhatsApp.
+You would have services that send you messages, such as order updates, over WhatsApp.
 This is one of the reasons Facebook bought WhatsApp.
 In reality, {{< smallcaps SMS >}} is government-regulated space, at least in countries like India.
 Telecom Regulator Authority of India has always had a say in this, including setting limits on the number of {{< smallcaps SMS >}} messages that one can send in a day.
 Companies looking to use this have to clear regulatory requirements before getting the access to send bulk messages.
 Moreover, how do you buy {{< smallcaps SMS >}}?

 At most, you can create an {{< smallcaps SMS >}} app, like [Messages](https://play.google.com/store/apps/details?id=com.google.android.apps.messaging) by Google or [{{< smallcaps SMS >}} Organizer](https://play.google.com/store/apps/details?id=com.microsoft.android.smsorganizer) by Microsoft.
 I think Microsoft aces this space, and to make it sweeter, says that all processing happens on the phone, no link to the cloud[^sms-org-cloud].
 Facebook did indeed try to push [Messenger](https://play.google.com/store/apps/details?id=com.facebook.orca) as the {{< smallcaps SMS >}} app, but nobody I know uses it for {{< smallcaps SMS >}}.
 Also, all this is on Android, because, Apple does not let any third party touch {{< smallcaps SMS >}}, citing privacy and security.